artificyan/ml-intro-course/15_final_project/1_final_project_instructions.md

 - Make it run, make it right, make it fast. (in that order)
 - Go end-to-end as quickly possible.
 From raw data -> simple model -> evaluation.
 Then explore options for each stage.
 - How do I get a "A"?
-Do something groundbreaking (seriously).
+    - Do something groundbreaking (seriously).
 Either ground-breaking for the field or for the class.
+    - Fit models and use methodology from outside class materials
+    - Error bars!!!